504523tb/CIEM6302-Advanced-Data-Science-for-Traffic-and-Transportation-Engineering-PrimeVision-G1/README.md

 # CIEM6302 Advanced Data Science for Traffic and Transportation Engineering PrimeVision Group 1

-Main Question:
+Main Question: \n
-How can we utilize historical data to predict future parcel volume and characteristics like size, weight and shipper using time-series forecasting methods?
+How can we utilize historical data to predict future parcel volume and characteristics like size, weight and shipper using time-series forecasting methods? \n

 Subquestions:
 1. Data Preparation and Quality